awsdocs/aws-snowball-developer-guide/doc_source/access-control-managing-permissions.md

 An IAM role policy must be created with read and write permissions for your Amazon S3 buckets\.
 The IAM role must also have a trust relationship with Snowball\.
 Having a trust relationship means that AWS can write the data in the Snowball and in your Amazon S3 buckets, depending on whether you're importing or exporting data\.

-When you create a job in the AWS Snowball Management Console, creating the necessary IAM role occurs in step 4 in the **Permission** section\.
+When you create a job in the AWS Snow Family Management Console, creating the necessary IAM role occurs in step 4 in the **Permission** section\.
 This process is automatic\.
 The IAM role that you allow Snowball to assume is only used to write your data to your bucket when the Snowball with your transferred data arrives at AWS\.
 The following procedure outlines that process\.

 **To create the IAM role for your import job**